TheEEView/Arty-S7-Based-FM-Radio/README.md

 TerosHDL, Vivado 2025.2, VUnit and KiCAD 9.0.6 have been used with github actions for CI

+Source is available in both VHDL and SV.

 ## How to generate BD TCL
 From TCL Window in Vivado:
 1. open_bd_design fm-radio-bd/fm-radio-bd.srcs/sources_1/bd/design_bd/design_bd.bd